-Immediately before installation of valves a visual cleanliness inspection shall take place and shall be documented, see 8.2.
+Immediately before installation of valves a visual cleanliness inspection shall take place and shall be documented (see 8.2).
 Only valves without visible contamination shall be installed.
-For this inspection the valve shall not be disassembled.
+For this inspection, the valve does not need to be disassembled unless contamination is suspected.
 Care shall be taken not to contaminate the valve during handling.
 Oil and grease shall not be used for the installation of oxygen valves.